epfl-ada/ada-2024-project-sickada/README.md

 Currently, we consider two models for the classification: [BART or BERT](https://medium.com/@reyhaneh.esmailbeigi/bert-gpt-and-bart-a-short-comparison-5d6a57175fca).
 Depending on model performance and computation speed on a sample of ~450k videos (~12% of the Education set), we will choose one of the models to extend the analysis to the whole set of interest (~3.8M videos).
 The two classification pipelines (one per model) are described in **NOTEBOOK NAME FROM SRC**.

 ## Methods
-1. Extract data by batches → only select videos categorized as part of  “education”
+1. Extract data by batches → only select videos categorized as “Education”
 2. Crawl for “country of origin” feature
 3. Clean strings for title and tags of videos (keep ASCII characters, remove emojis and symbols) before feeding to BART or BERT (depending on which performs best across accuracy and time consumption) to assign additional labels.
 4. Observe correlations between features to answer our questions.